Charitable Remainder Trust

 A charitable remainder trust is created when you transfer cash, securities (stocks, bonds, mutual funds), or real estate to WELS Foundation, but keep a specified income interest—usually for life.
 When the trust ends per your designations, the property in the trust passes to your designated beneficiaries, such as your church and/or synod.
-Like the stones placed by the River Jordan, your gift is a means to share God’s grace with others well after you enter the Promised Land of Heaven.
+Like the stones placed by the River Jordan (Joshua 4:4-9), your gift is a means to share God’s grace with others well after you enter the Promised Land of heaven.

 WHAT ARE THE FEATURES?